 High street agents start at around 8% of the rental price for the more basic service.
 If you’re feeling cautious you can look for an agent that offers a 'No let, no fee' policy, to make sure you don't get charged should they fail to find someone.
 A full management service will cost on average 15% of the monthly rent - which is a big chunk of your profit.
 The pricing model of each letting agency can differ widely, so make sure you check exactly which costs are covered in the service and be aware of any additional costs.

 Usually you can pay a set fee of around £50 for an online letting agent to manage the initial let of your property.
 Again, there are usually various levels of service the letting agent will be able to provide for you from simply finding tenants, referencing and signing contracts, to fully managed service throughout the duration of the let.

-Alternatively you can go it alone, this will undoubtedly save you money but in terms of time, you’ll be a busy bee.
-That said, its likely most of the leg work is in sourcing and referencing the tenant, if you and they are happy you can sit pretty thereafter.
+Alternatively, you can go it alone.
+This will undoubtedly save you money, but in terms of time, you’ll be a busy bee.
+That said, it's likely most of the leg work is in sourcing and referencing the tenant, and if you and they are happy you can sit pretty thereafter.
 Remember, happy tenants mean less work in the long run, sourcing new people takes time and money.